Thank you for reading. Thank you for your interest.

 Times had changed.
 Plenty of people had been laid off.
 Even if they hadn't been laid off themselves, they knew people that had been laid off, and they probably knew women that had to make a living under the neon lights.
 Calling someone a "whore"—it wasn't that it was taboo, but it seemed too cruel.
 You could hint at what someone did, call them a "lady," but just saying "whore" was way over the line.
 A "lady" was what they called the women that came from the countryside to work in the city, the actual professionals, who worked out of salons or bars.
 The women that worked under the neon weren't in the same league as those ladies.
 They had to pace back and forth until they got a customer, do the job, then change spots.
 Everyone could sympathize with them.
 If anyone called them "whores," people would just say: "You don't have a family to feed?
 You wouldn't do whatever it takes to put food on the table?
 You're telling me you'll never be down on your luck?"

 So, nobody considered the women that worked under the neon lights bad people.
 They had no choice.
-Now, as for my aunt saying that he'd run away from home because he was secretly in love with Du Yuemei, that was completely unacceptable.
+Now, as for my uncle saying that he'd run away from home because he was secretly in love with Du Yuemei, that was completely unacceptable.
 My mother lost it everytime my aunt repeated it.
 My mother said: "You're out of line.
 After all Zhu Weiguo's done for you, for you to treat him like this—after all those years you've been together?
 What the hell is wrong with you?
 Instead of going out to look for him, you're sitting there talking this shit about him?"
 After that, my aunt didn't bring it up again.
 My aunt wasn't a bad person, after all.
 She was worried about her husband.
 She wasn't in her right mind.

 As soon as my mother put down the phone, she burst into tears.
 "Something went wrong up in your uncle's head," she said.
 "There's something wrong and he didn't want to tell anyone.
 It must've gotten too heavy for him."